 Islam does not only prohibit adultery and fornication, but also those things that may lead to it.

-- The other main reasons for the prohibition of music in Islam, as it effects one’s emotions creates passion and leads to various physiological changes in the person.
+- The other main reasons for the prohibition of music in Islam, as it affects one’s emotions creates passion.
+And leads to various physiological changes in the person.
 It is a psychological proven fact that two things are instrumental in arousing the human sexual desire, one being the voice of a female (for males) and the other music.

-- Experiments carried out by doctors and researchers confirm that music is such that it does not only affect the brain, but each and every organ of the body.
-There is a close relationship between music and bodily movements.
+- Experiments carried out by doctors and researchers confirm that music is such that it does not only affect the brain.
+But each and every organ of the body.
+So, there is a close relationship between music and bodily movements.

-- Music instills the ideologies of the Non-Muslims in the heart and mind.
-The messages of today’s music follow a general theme of love, fornication, drugs and freedom.
+- However, music instills the ideologies of the Non-Muslims in the heart and mind.
+The messages of today’s music follow a general theme of love, fornication, drugs, and freedom.

-There are numerous evidences in the Qur’an and Sunnah which support this view.
+There are numerous pieces of evidence in the Qur’an and Sunnah which support this view.

-We can’t create vacuum by saying that each and every kind of singing is forbidden in Islam.
-We need to find moral bounds of Islamic teachings.
-So in Islam there is certain kind of singing which is permissible with particular conditions in Islam.
-The lyrics of the songs must be pure and innocent, and must keep within the moral bounds set by Islamic teachings.
+We can’t create a vacuum by saying that each and every kind of singing is forbidden in Islam.
+We need to find the moral bounds of Islamic teachings.
+So, in Islam there is a certain kind of singing which is permissible.
+With particular conditions of Islam.
+The lyrics of the songs must be pure and innocent.
+Therefore, it must kept within the moral bounds set by Islamic teachings.

-Na`at (Descriptive praise of the Prophet) in a poem is a highly praiseworthy act which carries reward and receives untold blessings from Allah.
-Na`at is known to rouse in the soul an overwhelming desire to invoke blessings and salutations upon him.
+Naat (Descriptive praise of the Prophet) in a poem is a highly praiseworthy act.
+That carries reward and receives untold blessings from Allah.
+However, Naat is known to rouse in the soul an overwhelming desire to invoke blessings and salutations upon him.

-In the light of the above evidences from the Qur’an, sayings of our beloved Prophet (Peace be upon him) shows the conclusive ruling with regards to music.
+So, In the light of the above evidence from the Qur’an, sayings of our beloved Prophet (Peace be upon him) show the conclusive ruling with regards to music.

 Click here to Join our Quranic Journey towards heaven 🙂